zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 ## Introduction

-You can create a load balancer as a front end for accessing Cloudera Manager, Hue, and Oracle Data Studio on your Big Data Service highly-available (HA) cluster.
+You can create a load balancer as a front end for accessing Cloudera Manager, Hue, and Oracle Data Studio on your Big Data Service cluster.

 ### Objectives

 In this lab, you will:

-* Create an Oracle Cloud Infrastructure load balancer.
+* Create an Oracle Cloud Infrastructure load balancer for an existing highly-available (HA) cluster.

 * Configure the load balancer to function as a front end for connecting to Cloudera Manager, Hue, and Big Data Studio on the cluster.